Perfect Fall Recipe: Butternut Squash Pasta with Sage Mushrooms

 Personally, I love pasta because it is easy to prepare, relatively cost effective, and versatile.
 You can make it as simple as you wish, or as complicated.
-Personally, I am all about quick to prepare, make-ahead meals that are budget friendly.
-I also typically tend to cook seasonally so it was awesome to find so many pasta recipe on the Pasta Fits site.
+I am all about quick to prepare, make-ahead meals that are budget friendly.

 Here is how to make Butternut Squash Pasta with Sage Mushrooms: (Pasta Fit site)